preactjs/preact-www/content/en/guide/v10/typescript.md

 ## Typing events

-Preact emits the regular DOM events.
+Preact emits regular DOM events.
 As long as your TypeScript project includes the `dom` library (set it in `tsconfig.json`), you have access to all event types that are available in your current configuration.

 ```tsx
 export class Button extends Component {